haacked/haacked.com/_posts/archived/2004-07-12-a-more-palatable-fahrenheit-911-just-the-facts.aspx.markdown

 ---
 layout: post
-title: "A More Palatable Fahrenheit 9/11, Just the Facts..."
+title: A More Palatable Fahrenheit 9/11, Just the Facts...
 date: 2004-07-12 -0800
 comments: true
 disqus_identifier: 806
 categories: []
+redirect_from: "/archive/2004/07/11/a-more-palatable-fahrenheit-911-just-the-facts.aspx/"
 ---

 This may be a more palatable way to understand Fahrenheit 9/11 for many who are not fans of Michael Moore.
 His website has a [list of the facts](http://www.michaelmoore.com/warroom/f911notes/) he presents in